St. Anger: Release and promotion

 St. Anger was released on June 5, 2003.
 It was originally scheduled for June 10, but due to Metallica's previous battle with Napster and fear that it would be released illegally onto peer-to-peer file sharing networks, the band pushed the release date ahead by five days.
 A special edition of the album was released with a bonus DVD, featuring live, in-the-studio rehearsals of all of the St. Anger tracks.
 First week sales of the album were 417,000 copies, and it debuted at number 1 on the U.S. Billboard 200, as well as in 30 other countries around the world.
-In 2004, Metallica won the award for Best Metal Performance, for the title track.
+In 2004, Metallica won the Grammy Award for Best Metal Performance, for the title track.

 After St. Anger's release, Metallica embarked on a tour that lasted nearly two years.
-The first leg was the U.S. 2003 Summer Sanitarium tour with support from: Limp Bizkit, Deftones, Linkin Park, and Mudvayne.
+The first leg was the U.S. 2003 Summer Sanitarium Tour with support from Limp Bizkit, Deftones, Linkin Park, and Mudvayne.
 After Summer Sanitarium, the band began the Madly in Anger with the World Tour with support from Godsmack, Lostprophets, and Slipknot (both on certain European dates), which lasted until late 2004.
 The St. Anger songs "Frantic", "St. Anger", "Dirty Window" and "The Unnamed Feeling" were performed frequently during the tour.
 "Some Kind of Monster" was also played live, but not as often as other songs on the album, and “Sweet Amber” was played only once.
 The album tracks were altered when played live; sometimes they were shortened, or in some cases a guitar solo was added.
 Sometimes, only one song from the album was played live.